AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 ```

 ### 2) Run it once initially
 Here we are using the sanitise function we defined earlier to take the bot name and use it to create a directory for each bot.
-If you run the script on your own PC during test and development, the config files will be written into your home/user directory instead of the server's respective directory.
+If you run the script on your own PC during test and development, the config files will be written to your home/user directory instead of the server's respective directory.
 Simply check for files starting with `.discord-` followed by your bot's name.

 ```javascript
 // File: src/index.js